 - Formatting – Make sure all the text is not too close or overlapping any of the design elements – or too close to the edges

-- Readability – Are all the fonts legible and not too small or too large (sometimes it’s better to spring for two information cards rather than jam everything onto one)
+- Readability – Are all the fonts legible?
+Not too small or too large?
+(Sometimes it’s better to spring for two information cards rather than jam everything onto one)

-- Consistently Written Times (i.e. 1pm, 5.00 pm, 2 in the afternoon – doesn’t matter how you choose to do it, as long as you pick one way and stick with it)
+- Consistently Written Times (i.e. 1pm, 5.00 pm, two in the afternoon – doesn’t matter how you choose to do it, as long as you pick one way and stick with it)

 - Consistently Formatted Numbers (if you’re going to spell out the date in numbers, all numbers on the main invitation should be spelt out)

 No one knows your wedding plans quite like you do, so don’t skip checking anything on this list!

 - Correct Wedding Date – pretty self explanatory